 Financial service companies (those companies in finance, insurance, or real estate) are excluded because some of the financial data used in the Report is difficult to apply to companies in the financial sector (for instance, "sales" at a commercial bank).
-In addition, financial service companies tend to support a much higher ratio of debt to equity than do other industries, and so including them in with non-financial firms may be an "apples to oranges" companies in the financial services sector were poorly represented during the early years of the Compustat database.
+In addition, financial service companies tend to support a much higher ratio of debt to equity than do other industries, and so including them in with non-financial firms may be an "apples to oranges" comparison that could lead to improperly skewed results.
+Moreover, companies in the financial services sector were poorly represented during the early years of the Compustat database.